 In order for our Android mobile recorder app to work on your device, it requests various permissions.
-We understand that these permissions may seem scary and confusing so we’d like to let you know why we request each one.
+We understand that these permissions may seem confusing so we’d like to let you know why we request each one.

 - read phone status and identity